trung205/f/README.md

 do not share packages in common with the Node ecosystem.
 Microservices solve this problem.

-We plan to have more SDKs out in the coming months, you can also [run your microservices from the web](https://github.com/poly/f-web). :)
+We plan to have more SDKs out in the coming months. :)

 ## Where can I find Microservices to use?